chrisgrieser/shimmering-obsidian/README.md

 end tell
 ```

-**`op`: Search Obsidian Community [p]lugins AND themes, directly from Alfred.**
+**`op`: Search Obsidian Community [p]lugins and themes, directly from Alfred.**
 - Press `return` to open the plugin in Obsidian's Community Plugin Browser.
 (Will open the GitHub Repository for themes instead, as there is not a way to trigger the Obsidians theme browser yet.)
 	- Use `cmd + return` to open the plugin's GitHub repository instead.
 	- Press `opt + return` to copy the GitHub repository URL to your clipboard.
 	- `ctrl + return` will open plugin configuration when the selected plugin is installed.
 	- _For developers:_ Use `fn + return` to clone the GitHub Repository into the folder specified in the workflow configuration (`download_folder_path`).
-When a theme is selected, only the `.css` file will be downloaded instead.
+When a theme is selected, only the main `.css` file will be downloaded instead.
 - Use `shift` or `cmd + Y` to open a Quick Look Preview of the theme.
 Press `shift` or `cmd + Y` again to close the preview.
-- Only plugins and themes officially included in the community plugins/themes are displayed — plugins/themes solely available via GitHub or still in review will not be shown.
+- Only plugins and themes officially included in the community plugins/themes are displayed — plugins/themes solely available via GitHub or still in review are not shown.
 - Add "themes" to the keyword to only display themes (i.e., use `op themes` as keyword.).
 - The thousand separator used with the download numbers can be set in the workflow configuration (`thousand_seperator`).

 <img src="https://user-images.githubusercontent.com/73286100/131027623-5e8b3667-d00d-47dc-ba49-6938686e2aca.gif" alt="plugin search" width=60% height=60%>

 **`odual`: Enter [dual] mode.**
-- When the current note is in Editor Mode, will open a new pane with the current note in Preview Mode.
-When in Preview Mode, will open the new pane in Editor Mode.
+- When the current note is in Editor Mode, this will open a new pane with the current note in Preview Mode.
+When in Preview Mode, this will open the new pane in Editor Mode.
 Basically, you will have both View Modes side by side.
 - Note that using the [Force View Mode Plugin](https://github.com/bwydoogh/obsidian-force-view-mode-of-note) may result in the second pane opening in the wrong view.
 - Caveat #1: Opening the new pane as [linked pane](https://help.obsidian.md/Panes/Linked+pane) is not possible right now, [as Obsidian does not expose that function via command palette](https://forum.obsidian.md/t/open-a-note-in-a-new-pane-using-the-command-palette-or-a-keyboard-shortcut/23303). `odual` is therefore only able to open an *unlinked* pane.
 - Caveat #2: When you have more than one pane open, a pane that is *not* the leftmost is active, and the active pane has a different view mode than the leftmost pane, then `odual` will open in the wrong view mode.
 (Obsidian unfortunately does not expose enough information about the workspace state to ensure correct behavior for this case.)

 **`osetting`: Open the Obsidian [settings].**
 - Also works when Obsidian is not running (like most commands of this workflow do).